The $\ell$-parity conjecture over the constant quadratic extension: Introduction

+\Cref{st-root-ann} leads to the following extension of a theorem of Kisilevsky, \cite{Kis04}*{Thm.~1}, who treated the case when $K = \bQ$ and $B$ and $B'$ are elliptic curves.

+\bthm Let $B$ and $B'$ be abelian varieties over a global field $K$.
+If $w(B_{L}) = w(B'_L)$ for every separable quadratic extension $L/K$, then the conductor ideals of $B$ and $B'$ are equal up to square factors. \ethm

+\bpf Let $\Sigma$ be the set of those finite places of $K$ at which $B$ or $B'$ has bad reduction.
+For a $v \in \Sigma$, let $L/K$ be a separable quadratic extension that is inert at $v$, split at every $v' \in \Sigma$ with $v' \neq v$, and split at every infinite place.
+For such an $L$ we have

+so \Cref{st-root-ann} and the $w(B_L) = w(B'_L)$ assumption show that up to squares the conductor ideals of $B$ and $B'$ have the same factor at $v$. \epf

-\bpp[An overview of the proof of \Cref{main}] \lab{outline} The main idea is to interpret the $l$-Selmer group as an \'{e}tale cohomology group following \cite{Ces13c}, use the Grothendieck--Ogg--Shafarevich formula together with the Hochschild--Serre spectral sequence to express the $l$-Selmer parity as a sum of local terms, and then compare place by place with the expression of the global root number as a product of local root numbers.
-Although the key computation contained in \S\ref{GOS-sect} is short, additional arguments are needed to augment it to a complete proof: \begin{itemize} \item Due to possibly nontrivial Galois action, the Hochschild--Serre spectral sequence relates the \'{e}tale cohomological $l$-Selmer group to the Grothendieck--Ogg--Shafarevich formula only after a large constant extension.
-As we explain in \S\ref{self-dual}, the self-duality of Galois representations furnished by $l\I$-Selmer groups descends the $l$-parity conclusion to $K\bF_{q^2}$.
+\bpp[An overview of the proof of \Cref{main}] \lab{outline} The main idea of the proof is to interpret the $\ell$-Selmer group as an \'{e}tale cohomology group following \cite{Ces16c}, to use the Grothendieck--Ogg--Shafarevich formula together with the Hochschild--Serre spectral sequence to express the $\ell$-Selmer parity as a sum of local terms, and then to compare place by place with the expression of the global root number as the product of local root numbers.
+The argument is carried out in \S\ref{final} and rests on the following additional inputs: \begin{itemize} \item Due to possibly nontrivial Galois action, the Hochschild--Serre spectral sequence relates the \'{e}tale cohomological $\ell$-Selmer group to the Grothendieck--Ogg--Shafarevich formula only after a large constant extension.
+In order to descend the $\ell$-parity conclusion to $K\bF_{q^2}$, we use the self-duality of Galois representations furnished by $\ell\I$-Selmer groups.
+This self-duality is the subject of \S\ref{self-dual}.

-\item For the main idea to be relevant, in \S\ref{sel-sel} we reformulate the $l$-parity conjecture in terms of $l$-Selmer rather than $l\I$-Selmer groups.
-Special care is needed if $l = 2$, since Shafarevich--Tate groups need not be of square order even when they are finite and $A$ is principally polarized.
+\item For the main idea to be relevant, in \S\ref{sel-sel} we implicitly recast the $\ell$-parity conjecture in terms of $\ell$-Selmer rather than $\ell\I$-Selmer groups.
+Special care is needed if $\ell = 2$, since Shafarevich--Tate groups need not be of square order even when they are finite and $A$ is principally polarized.
+This is one of the places of the overall argument where the polarization assumption of \Cref{main} comes in (the polarization is also used in \S\S\ref{ade}--\ref{final} to get an isomorphism $A[l]\, \simeq A^\vee[l]$ and to apply suitable results from \cite{PR12}).